 Possibility of including, for participants with scuba certification, a dive at the suggestive “La Molara” shoal, within zone A of the Marine Reserve.

-Information regarding rates and payment methods will be communicated by email after filling in the request form.
+Information regarding rates, sale conditions and payment methods will be communicated by email after filling in the request form.

 Can’t find the experience of your dreams?
 Do you want to observe a particular species or visit a specific natural area?